kishork18/human-bee-8845/README.md

 ## Problem Description:

 In an Educational Institute, every year technology training is conducted during the summer and winter seasons.
 Students are enrolled in different courses under different technology tracks like- Android, Java, JEE, PHP, Oracle, etc. This automated application will help Institute create batches under a course, register the students, and efficiently allocate the student in a batch.

+## Installation

+1.Open the project in your favorite IDE
+2.Run the main class (Main.java)